I am one to pay for experiences over objects.

 is gutted, as I am standing in the very house where

-family turned to a hollow ghost, holding no meaning
+family turned into a hollow ghost, holding no meaning

 other than a cluster of letters.
 Suddenly, I am in